michzzy10/cpe-club-security-analysis/README.md

 This repository tracks the data gathering and cleaning pipeline for the CPE Club Week 09 Security Analysis project.

+# Objectives

+The project aims to:

+•Analyze the geographical distribution of insecurity incidents across Nigeria.
+•Examine temporal trends in security incidents.
+•Identify regions experiencing the highest levels of insecurity.
+•Visualize findings using charts and graphs.
+•Provide data-driven insights that support understanding of insecurity patterns.
 ## Stage 3 & 4: Data Pipeline Architecture

 Below is the logical flow of how we fetch the raw ACLED conflict data using the `requests` module and clean it using `pandas`.